Hong Kong seethes one year on, but protesters on the back foot - France 24

 "Radical separatists have been mistaking the central government's restraint and forbearance for weakness and timidity," he said.

-"No person or organisation will succeed in intimidating the (Hong Kong) Government by extreme means," the city's pro-Beijing leadership said in a statement on Monday.
+Opponents fear the law will bring mainland-style political oppression to the business hub.

-Opponents fear the law will bring mainland-style political oppression to a business hub supposedly guaranteed freedoms and autonomy for 50 years after its 1997 handover from Britain.
+Anti-subversion laws are routinely used on the mainland to stamp out dissent.

 "First (Beijing) loses the hearts and minds of Hong Kong's people and then it seeks to force them to be loyal," said Kong Tsung-gan, an activist who has published three books on the protest movement.